-3.5 Active Global Equity Pool
+3.1 Active Global Equity Pool

 The Active Global Equity Pool contains a number of managers due to the expected high allocation to this asset class.
 Multiple managers are utilised to diversify manager risk and to ensure against over concentration with a single provider.
 The focus of the pool is to invest in global equities which are constituents of the MSCI All Country World Index or similar global index.
-Each Manager is permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All Country World Index or in cash when deemed desirable by the investment manager.
+Manager may be permitted some flexibility to invest a small portion of its overall portfolio in equity from countries outside the MSCI All Country World Index or in cash when deemed desirable by the investment manager.

-- 3.6 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 3.7 The Active Global Equity Pool seeks to earn long-term returns by allocating its assets to a well-diversified mix of global equities.
-Equity portfolios are expected to be higher-risk pools than the fixed-income pools, in so far as they are expected to demonstrated higher volatility in their valuations.
-During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore, the equity portfolio is particularly appropriate for States' Funds which choose to invest monies with a longer-term horizon; and therefore should serve as one of the main sources of long-term portfolio growth. - 3.8 The pool is permitted to purchase foreign exchange-type derivatives, such as forwards, but only for the purpose of hedging, cost-effective exposure to countries within the index, or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
-Managers may also purchase derivatives for the purpose of gaining exposure to countries within the index in a cost-effective manner; these exposures, however, are strictly controlled.
+- 3.2 The pool seeks to generate returns which are in excess of those generated by the global market benchmark. - 3.3 The Active Global Equity Pool seeks to earn long term returns by allocating its assets to a well-diversified mix of global equities.
+Equity portfolios are expected to be higher risk pools than the fixed income pools in so far as they are expected to demonstrated higher volatility in their valuations.
+During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk reducing asset pools (bonds/cash).
+Therefore the equity portfolio is particularly appropriate for States Funds which choose to invest monies with a longer term horizon and therefore should serve as one of the main sources of long term portfolio growth. - 3.4 The pool is permitted to purchase foreign exchange type derivatives such as forwards, but only for the purpose of hedging, cost effective exposure to countries within the index or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+Managers may also purchase derivatives for the purpose of gaining exposure to countries within the index in a cost effective manner, these exposures however are strictly controlled.
 Short selling of stocks is not permitted.

-3.9 Active Emerging Market Equity Pool
+3.5 Active Emerging Market Equity Pool

-The Active Emerging Market Equity Pool seeks to earn long-term returns by allocating its assets to a diversified mix of equity held in companies operating within Emerging Markets as defined by the MSCI Emerging Market Index or equivalent index.
-The pool seeks to provide structural exposure to emerging markets to complement the exposures which may be obtained through the Active Global and Active UK Equity Pool, which focus on the developed world.
-Equity portfolios are expected to be higher-risk pools than the fixed-income pools, in so far as they are expected to demonstrated higher volatility in their valuations.
-During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore, this portfolio is particularly appropriate for States Funds which choose to invest monies with a longer-term horizon, and therefore should serve as one of the main sources of long-term portfolio growth.
+The Active Emerging Market Equity Pool seeks to earn long term returns by allocating its assets to a diversified mix of equity held in companies operating within Emerging Markets as defined by the MSCI Emerging Market Index or equivalent index.
+The pool seeks to provide structural exposure to emerging markets to compliment the exposures which may be obtained through the Active Global and Active UK Equity Pool which focus on the developed world.
+Equity portfolios are expected to be higher risk pools than the fixed income pools in so far as they are expected to demonstrated higher volatility in their valuations.
+During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk reducing asset pools (bonds/cash).
+Therefore this portfolio is particularly appropriate for States Funds which choose to invest monies with a longer term horizon and therefore should serve as one of the main sources of long term portfolio growth.

-- 3.10 The Active Emerging Market Equity Pool seeks to generate returns which are in excess of those generated by the emerging market benchmark. - 3.11 The pool is permitted to purchase foreign exchange-type derivatives such as forwards, but only for the purpose of hedging, cost-effective exposure to countries within the index, or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
-Managers may also purchase derivatives for the purpose of gaining exposure to countries within the index in a cost-effective manner; these exposures, however, are strictly controlled.
+- 3.6 The Active Emerging Market Equity Pool seeks to generate returns which are in excess of those generated by the emerging market benchmark. - 3.7 The pool is permitted to purchase foreign exchange type derivatives such as forwards, but only for the purpose of hedging, cost effective exposure to countries within the index or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+Managers may also purchase derivatives for the purpose of gaining exposure to countries within the index in a cost effective manner, these exposures however are strictly controlled.
 Short selling of stocks is not permitted.